-Committee members may include healthcare professionals involved in the diagnosis and treatment of cardiovascular and peripheral vascular disease including interventional cardiologists, vascular surgeons, vascular medicine surgeons, interventional radiologists, interventional neuroradiologists, and interventional nephrologists.
+Committee members will include physicians involved in the diagnosis and treatment of cardiovascular and peripheral vascular disease including cardiologists, interventional cardiologists, vascular surgeons, cardiothoracic surgeons, interventional radiologists, interventional neuroradiologists, and interventional nephrologists.
 Nonvoting members may include support staff from the Cardiac Catheterization Laboratory, Angiography and Interventional Radiology Services, Non-invasive Imaging and Surgery.
-The peer review portion of the Cardiovascular/Peripheral Vascular Services Committee will be attended by physicians of the committee.
+Physician or patient care related issues of the HVI Committee will be addressed by the Physician Excellence Committee and/or Leadership Council with MEC oversight.
+The Chair will be an active member of the Medical Staff in good standing appointed by the Chief Medical Officer for a term of 1 year with unlimited extensions as long as the Chair is eligible and approved by the MEC.

-- (a) Conduct multidisciplinary review of coronary and peripheral vascular intervention procedures performed at El Camino Hospital. - (b) Develop recommendations and/or criteria for clinical privileges for percutaneous endovascular procedures. - (c) Develop protocols for a registry of cases performed at El Camino to include indications and outcomes statistics to ensure consistent quality of care - (d) Promote teaching and education amongst the healthcare professionals involved in the evaluation, combined percutaneous-surgical diagnostic and therapeutic endovascular procedures. - (e) Review selected cases identified via medical staff approved criteria and refer cases for secondary peer review to the appropriate department executive committee.
+- (a) Conduct multidisciplinary review of coronary and peripheral vascular intervention procedures performed at El Camino Hospital. - (b) Develop recommendations and/or criteria for clinical privileges for percutaneous endovascular procedures.

+- (c) Develop protocols for a registry of cases performed at El Camino to include indications and outcomes statistics to ensure consistent quality of care - (d) Promote teaching and education amongst the healthcare professionals involved in the evaluation, combined percutaneous-surgical diagnostic and therapeutic endovascular procedures. - (e) Review selected cases identified via medical staff approved criteria and refer cases for secondary peer review to the appropriate department executive committee.

-The committee shall meet as often as necessary, but at least quarterly
+The committee shall meet as often as necessary, but at least quarterly and will submit an annual report to the Quality Council.

-D. CONTINUING MEDICAL EDUCATION/LIBRARY COMMITTEE - Enterprise Committee
+F. CONTINUING MEDICAL EDUCATION/LIBRARY COMMITTEE - Enterprise Committee

 The continuing medical education/library committee shall be composed of physician members and other health professionals of the Medical Staff whose number shall be appropriate to the size of the hospital and amount of program activities produced annually.
-The chairperson shall be the MV Director of Medical Education, who shall serve for at least two years, the Medical Librarian, and committee members selected by the MV Director of Medical Education who shall serve staggered terms in order to assure continuity.
-The LG Director of Medical Education will serve as assistant chair.
+The Chair and the members will be appointed per Article 11.1-2 of the Bylaws.